Hydra Visual Livecoding Workshop

 • CPU-intensive operations

-• Notice performance differences
+• Notice performance differences and how it affects visuals

 Lesson 5: Hydra-MIDI Integration (10min + 20min)